YoteZip/LinuxCrackingBible/DRM/SteamDRM-Linux/defeating_steamdrm_linux.md

-# **SteamDRM (Linux)**
+# **SteamDRM / SteamStub (Linux)**

 This is a very basic DRM from Valve that wraps around a Linux executable.
-Also commonly referred to as SteamStub.
 It's primarily found on older games, but there are a couple modern games that still have it.
 This is a very rare protection type, but luckily it's very easy to unwrap with a simple python script named [pyUnstub](https://gitlab.com/sektour/steamstub_scripts).
 Clone the repo to your toolkit.

 # Cracking Guide